SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 # Session Management

-One of the main design considerations for REPP is to enable scalable EPP services, for this reason the REPP uses a stateless architecture and does not create and maintain client sessions.
-The Session concept is an anti-pattern in the context of a stateless service, the server MUST NOT maintain any state information relating to the client or EPP transaction.

-Session management as described in [@!RFC5730] requires a stateful server architecture for maintaining client and application state over multiple client request and is therefore no longer supported.

-A REPP request MUST contain all information required for the server to be able to successfully process the request.
-The client MUST include authentication credentials for each request.
-This MAY be done by using any of the available HTTP authentication mechanisms, such as those described in [@!RFC2617].

 A REPP server MUST listen for HTTP connection requests on the standard TCP port assigned in [@!RFC2616].
-After a connection has been established, the server MUST NOT return a Greeting message.
-The server MAY close open TCP connections when these violate server policies, for instance connections having a long inactivity period or a long connection lifetime.
+After a connection has been established, the server MUST return a Greeting message.
+The server MAY close open TCP connections when these violate server policies.

 # REST {#rest}